Nairobi Minority Whip Imwatok Calls On NMS Director General Badi To Waive Rent For Low-income Earners Residing In Gov’t Houses

 “There should be a waiver for rent for the month of April, May and June, so that the common citizen can actually work on putting food on the table, ” a statement by the Landlords and Tenants Association of Kenya reads in part.

-President Uhuru Kenyatta created the NMS office last month to be in charge of the Nairobi County functions that embattled Governor Mike Sonko transferred to the national government.
+President Kenyatta created the NMS office last month to be in charge of the Nairobi County functions that embattled Governor Mike Sonko transferred to the national government.

 Housing was one of the functions that were transferred to the National Government.